1849 Wisconsin gubernatorial election

 The 1849 Wisconsin gubernatorial election was held on November 6, 1849.
 Democrat Nelson Dewey won the election with 52% of the vote, winning his second term as Governor of Wisconsin.
 Dewey defeated Whig Party candidate Alexander L. Collins and Free Soil Party candidate Warren Chase.

 This was the second Wisconsin gubernatorial election, and the first election for a full two-year gubernatorial term.

+Nominations

-Democratic Party
+Democratic party

 Nelson Dewey was the incumbent governor, having been elected in the 1848 election.
 He was a prominent lawyer and real-estate investor in Grant County, Wisconsin.
 He did extensive business with the lead-mining industry, which was a major component of the economy of the Wisconsin Territory.
 He had been a member of nearly every session of the Wisconsin Territorial Legislature, first as a member of the Territorial Assembly, from 1838 to 1842, then as a member of the Territorial Council from 1842 to 1846.
 He served as Speaker of the Territorial Assembly in 1840, and President of the Territorial Council in 1846.